Cockroach Identification & Control

 Managing Garbage

-Cockroaches are sensitive to smells, using olfactory receptors in their antennae to detect subtle odors in their surroundings.
-Garbage containing food waste, such as meat scraps and decomposing fruits or vegetables, is especially attractive to cockroaches.
+Cockroaches are highly sensitive to smells, detecting subtle odors using their antennae.
+Garbage, especially food waste like meat scraps and decomposing fruits or vegetables, is particularly attractive to them.

 - Use garbage cans with tight-fitting lids.